DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     pov agent.
     'class' : This returns the predicted probability that some class of behavior will be observable in the future.
-    'class' : This predicted both the aforementioned probabilities, as well as the time at which the behavior will become observable.
+    'class_and_time' : This predicted both the aforementioned probabilities, as well as the time at which the behavior will become observable.

     Returns
     -------